hansbuehler/cdxbasics/README.md

 Moreoever, `read()` will then attempt to delete the file "test".
 This can be turned off with the keyword `delete_wrong_version`.
 We do not do that below, so the file will be deleted, and `read()` will then return the default value `None`.

+You can ignoore the version used to write a file by using `*` as version:

+    _ = sub_dir.read("test", version="*")

+Note that reading files which have been written with a version back without `version=` keyword will fail because `SubDir` will only append additional information to the chosen file format if required.

 ### Test existence of files